jorgebucaran/hyperapp/docs/lifecycle-events.md

 })
 ```

-Notice that when using this event you must also remove the element.
+Note that when using this event you must also remove the element.

 ## Adapting an External Library